Taeyoung96/Visual-odometry-tutorial/README.md

 You could see the Video lecture on [Youtube](https://youtu.be/VOlYuK6AtAE).

-The original code is available in [bitbucket](https://bitbucket.org/castacks/visual_odometry_tutorial/src/master/).
+The original material is available in [bitbucket](https://bitbucket.org/castacks/visual_odometry_tutorial/src/master/).

 I just fixed some directory in code, provided dataset and requirement.txt!
 I tested this repository on Ubuntu 18.04.